misik-eng/FirstThen_Template/2_data_preparation/guide.md

 processed data to a _new_ file.** This is critical to open research: Someone should be able to clone this repository and run your scripts to replicate your research.
 If you modify an original dataset, others cannot replicate your work.

+## README.md

+Use this folder's README to give a quick summary of each script/notebook - which dataset(s) does it process and how? which datasets does it create and save to `/1_datasets`?.